HeavyMedl/lists/README.md

 <a name='intersperse'/>
 ###intersperse (x,[x]) -> arr|str
 ------
-**Description**: Array obtained by interspersing a given separator between elements of a given Array.
+**Description**: Array returned by interspersing a given separator between elements of a given Array.

 **Signature Definition**: Give arg 1 a variable; Give arg 2 an Array of variables; Get an Array of variables.